-In addition, you will find it difficult to be transparent and as a result, being truly intimate on a deeper level with your spouse will not be possible.
+You will find it difficult to be harmonious with your words and actions.
+As a result, being truly intimate on a deeper level with your spouse will be very difficult.

 “Deception damages a relationship.
 The act of lying is much more damaging than the things that are being lied about because lying undermines the knowing of one another and the connection itself.”